LLNL/axom/src/docs/sphinx/dev_guide/index.rst

 contributors.
 It is especially helpful for familiarizing new individuals about how the team works.
 The overarching goal is that all Axom development follows similar practices to ensure robustness, consistency, ease of use, and comprehensive testing.
-Everyone who contributes to the Axom should be aware of and follow these guidelines.
+Everyone who contributes to Axom should be aware of and follow these guidelines.
 However, the benefits of uniformity should be balanced with allowances for individual preferences, which may be superior to rigid conventions in certain situations.